-2.1 For the purpose of this policy, personal data refers to information that relates to an identifiable, living individual, including information such as an online identifier, e.g. an IP address or UPN.
-The GDPR applies to both automated personal data and to manual filing systems, where personal data is accessible according to specific criteria, as well as to chronologically ordered data and pseudonymised data, e.g. key-coded.

-2.2 Sensitive personal data is referred to in the GDPR as 'special categories of personal data', which are broadly the same as those in the Data Protection Act (DPA) 1998.
-These specifically include the processing of genetic data, biometric data and data concerning health matters.
+- 2.1 For the purpose of this policy, personal data refers to information that relates to an identifiable, living individual, including information such as an online identifier, e.g. an IP address or UPN.
+The UK GDPR applies to both automated personal data and to manual filing systems, where personal data is accessible according to specific criteria, as well as to chronologically ordered data and pseudonymised data, e.g. key-coded. - 2.2 The UK GDPR also regulates the use of 'Special Category Data', which are broadly the same as those categories of sensitive personal data in the Data Protection Act (DPA) 1998.
+These specifically include the processing of genetic data, biometric data and data concerning health matters. - 2.3 The UK GDPR deals separately with 'Criminal Offence Data' which is defined as 'personal data relating to criminal convictions and offences or related security measures'.